476475300/KalmanFilteringLFP/README.md

 # Using Kalman filtering techniques to obtain a better State of Charge-estimation of the battery pack of a Solar Car
-Demo repository for the thesis "Using Kalman filtering techniques to obtain a better State of Charge-estimation of the battery pack of a Solar Car" by Frederik Vanmaele.
+Demo repository for the thesis "Using Kalman filtering techniques to obtain a better State of Charge-estimation of the battery pack of a Solar Car".

+Author: Frederik Vanmaele

 Promotor: Prof. Dr. Ir.
 Bart De Moor